Dover Water Resources Information

 Response to Drought Conditions Impacting Water Supply

 The Water Resources Committee was formed in 2016 in response to drought and water quality issues.
 Ongoing issues with failing wells, shrinking groundwater supplies, and a growing need to dig deeper wells prompted concern regarding the sustainability of Dover's groundwater resources.
 The committee worked to obtain $150,000 in funding through a Town Meeting appropriation to hire a consultant to drill groundwater monitoring wells in order to collect local data on Dover's groundwater supply.

 The resulting Hydrology Study by Kleinfelder Company was issued in March 2020, and resulted in recommendations regarding groundwater conservation.
-The next phase of the Study is anticipated to get underway this Summer 2021.

 Current Implementation Actions: